ConfidenceJoe/web-design-agency/README.md

 ## About This Project

 This project was completed as part of Dr. Angela Yu's Complete Web Development Bootcamp.
-The assignment and reference solution were provided as part of the course, and I built the project to practice and strengthen my HTML, CSS, and responsive web design skills.
+It helped me strengthen my understanding of responsive layouts, Flexbox, and modern web design principles.

 ## Technologies Used